Ferdinand Piech, architect of VW's global expansion, dies aged 82: Bild

 Volkswagen could not be reached for comment.

-Piech was a grandson of Ferdinand Porsche, the father of the iconic Volkswagen Beetle and part of the Porsche and Piech clans which today still control VW Group.
+Piech was a grandson of Ferdinand Porsche, the father of the iconic Volkswagen Beetle.

 A brilliant engineer, Piech turned around VW after betting on a modular construction technique which allowed Audi, Skoda and VW brands to share up to 65% common parts, helping Volkswagen Group to attain greater economies of scale.

-Under Piech's leadership, VW emphasized engineering brilliance ahead of profits, and went on an expansion spree, adding high-margin luxury marques Bentley, Bugatti and Lamborghini brands in a single year.
+Under Piech's leadership, VW emphasized engineering brilliance ahead of profits, and went on an expansion spree, adding high-margin luxury marques Bentley, Bugatti and Lamborghini in a single year.

 "First and foremost I always saw myself as a product person, and relied on gut instinct for market demand.
 Business and politics never distracted me from the core of our mission: to develop and make attractive cars," Piech wrote in his autobiography.

+While working as a 31-year-old development chief at Porsche in 1968, he invested two thirds of Porsche's annual racing budget to build 25 Porsche 917 race cars with an untested radical 600 horsepower air-cooled 12-cylinder engine design.

+Family members accused Piech of being an irresponsible manager after risking the company's budget, but the Porsche 917 went on to become one of the most successful race cars in history, cementing his status as a visionary engineer.

-During his nine-year tenure Piech turned a loss equivalent of 1 billion euros into a 2.6 billion euro profit while spearheading VW's' expansion into a 12-brand empire which includes the Seat, Skoda, Bentley, Audi, Porsche, Bentley and Ducati brands in addition to the MAN and Scania truck brands.
+During his nine-year tenure as CEO, Piech turned a loss equivalent of 1 billion euros into a 2.6 billion euro profit while spearheading VW's' expansion into a 12-brand empire which includes the Seat, Skoda, Bentley, Audi, Porsche and Ducati brands in addition to the MAN and Scania truck brands.

-Piech was known for his ability to outmaneuver competitors by stoking internal rivalries to his own advantage, even if it resulted in turning against his own managers, including VW Chief Executive Bernd Pischetsrieder, to side with VW's labor leaders.
+Piech was known for his ability to outmaneuver competitors by stoking internal rivalries to his own advantage, even if it resulted in backing labor leaders to the detriment of his own managers including Bernd Pischetsrieder and Wolfgang Bernhard.

-While working as a 31-year old development chief at Porsche in 1968, he invested two thirds of Porsche's annual racing budget to build 25 Porsche 917 race cars with an untested radical 600 horsepower air-cooled 12-cylinder engine design.

-Family members accused Piech him of being an irresponsible manager after risking the company's budget, but the Porsche 917 went on to become one of the most successful race cars in history.
+Some of Piech's top lieutenants were prosecuted for securing support for radical restructuring plans by sponsoring lavish business trips for labor leaders, including sex with prostitutes.

-"It is not possible to take a company to the top by focusing on the highest level of harmony," Piech, who has 12 children from four different women, explained in his autobiography.
+"It is not possible to take a company to the top by focusing on the highest level of harmony," Piech said in his book.

-Governance at Porsche and VW was for decades marked by encouraging in-house rivalries.
+Governance at Porsche and VW was for decades marked by encouraging a winner-takes-all culture which was later blamed for causing VW managers to lie about illegal emissions, rather than admitting that their cars could not meet clean air rules.

+The scandal, which Piech was not associated with, has cost Volkswagen more than 30 billion euros in lawsuits and fines.

+Piech became Volkswagen's chief executive in 1993 and chairman in 2002, reviving the VW brand by introducing sophisticated technologies into even small cheap cars, relying on the company's procurement prowess to raise profits.

+VW was accused of stealing procurement know-how from General Motors under Piech's watch but he was never charged with a crime.

+He also cultivated unconditional loyalty from his top engineers, even while sometimes keeping them in the dark.

-While working as development chief at Audi, Piech decided to keep his top engineers in the dark about the aerodynamic qualities of the Audi 100 by using wind tunnels in Hamburg, Stuttgart, Wolfsburg and Turin to develop the vehicle.
+While working as development chief at Audi, Piech decided to hide the aerodynamic qualities of the Audi 100 from his top staff by using wind tunnels in Hamburg, Stuttgart, Wolfsburg and Turin to develop the vehicle.

-That way no single engineer could defect to a rival with crucial know-how.
+He wanted to take the brand upmarket by touting its aerodynamic qualities, but was fearful that an engineer could defect to a rival with crucial know-how.

 "I was in the middle of it all, putting together the pieces of the puzzle," Piech said in his autobiography.

-Piech held various senior positions within the VW empire, including development jobs at Audi where he developed the brand's quattro four-wheel drive technology, and transformed the unit into a credible competitor to Mercedes-Benz and Audi.
+Piech introduced quattro four-wheel drive technology to Audi, and transformed it into a credible competitor to Mercedes-Benz and BMW.

-He became Volkswagen's chief executive in 1993 and chairman in 2002 after a brief stint at Mercedes-Benz where he developed diesel engines.

-By the late 1990's VW was selling more than 5 million cars a year with industry analysts crediting Piech for improving VW's image as a quality manufacturer.

-Max Warburton, an analyst at Bernstein Research, described Piech as the architect of VW’s global success in a note from 2012.
+Max Warburton, an analyst at Bernstein Research, described Piech as the architect of VW’s global success.

 "His stewardship of VW has been indisputably successful.
-Piech will go down in history as an automotive legend, in the same class as Gottlieb Daimler, Henry Ford and Kiichiro Toyoda."
+Piech will go down in history as an automotive legend, in the same class as Gottlieb Daimler, Henry Ford and Kiichiro Toyoda," Warburton said in a 2012 note.

 Piech, resigned as Volkswagen chairman in April 2015 after falling out with his chief executive Martin Winterkorn.
-Volkswagen would become embroiled in an emissions cheating scandal only months later.
+The emissions cheating scandal would erupt only months later.

-The fourth generation of the Porsche and Piech families now sit on the board of directors of Porsche Automobil Holding SE which controls a 52.2 percent stake in Volkswagen, the world's largest carmaker.
+The fourth generation of the Porsche and Piech families now sit on the board of directors of Porsche Automobil Holding SE, which controls a 52.2 percent stake in Volkswagen, the world's largest carmaker.

-(This story has been refiled to drop repeat of age in headline)

-(Reporting by Edward Taylor in Frankfurt additional reporting by Jan Schwartz in Hamburg and Ilona Wissenbach; Editing by Matthew Lewis, Lisa Shumaker and Tom Brown)
+(Reporting by Edward Taylor in Frankfurt; Additional reporting by Jan Schwartz in Hamburg and Ilona Wissenbach; Editing by Lisa Shumaker, Tom Brown and Sonya Hepinstall)

 By Edward Taylor